• A

 Passed 3 introductory courses (with at least one from both List A and List B).

-This course examines English as a historical, sociocultural, ideological and personal reality for Hong Kong speakers.
-Students will be exposed to a number of topics spanning the historical, geographical, demographic and sociocultural factors catalysing the development of English in Hong Kong, the legitimacy of Hong Kong English (HKE) as a variety in its own right and its sociolinguistic backing, the attempts at drawing up a phonology and a morphosyntax of HKE as well as the complications involved, the current standing of HKE in comparison with the ‘inner-circle’/‘standard’ varieties (British and American English) and other varieties (e.g., other Asian Englishes), and last but not least – the values of HKE as an ideological concept, a fiction, and/or as protean yet homely, lay experience.
-Part of the course title, i.e., ‘making it your own’, reminds us of the individual creativity and linguistic responsibilities that go into HKE – my own, your own and our own HKE.
+This course examines English as a historical, sociocultural, ideological and personal reality for Hong Kong.
+Students will be exposed to a number of topics spanning the historical, geographical, demographic and sociocultural factors catalysing the development of English in Hong Kong; the legitimacy of Hong Kong English (HKE) as a variety in its own right and its sociolinguistic backing; the attempts at drawing up a phonology and a morphosyntax of HKE as well as the complications involved; the current standing of HKE in comparison with the ‘inner-circle’/‘standard’ varieties (British and American English) and other varieties (e.g., other Asian Englishes); and last but not least – the values of HKE as an ideological concept (especially in social movements and in light of the growing presence of Putonghua), a handy fiction, and/or as protean yet homely, lay experience.
+Finally, this course reminds us of the individual creativity and linguistic responsibilities that go into HKE – my own, your own and our own HKE.

 Topics

-The course will be divided into three modules:
+The course will be divided into three modules, each encompassing a series of interconnected topics:

 This module goes into the debates over whether HKE qualifies as a variety in its own right, rather than an auxiliary language, an (error-ridden) interlanguage or a second language variety, along with the delineations between HKE and other labels like Chinese Pidgin English, Chinglish and Kongish.
 On top of these debates, the module also touches on the complexities and controversies that come with establishing HKE as a variety – for instance, we are faced with the questions of how we can decide on an HKE phonology, an HKE morphosyntax, compile an HKE dictionary, etc., and of how to locate the HKE-speaking community.